 A lot of the landing pages one comes across nowadays are just confusing, this just doesn’t apply to me and my wandering brain, the pages are confusing because they have been designed in such a way that no human (aka your customer) could possibly understand what message they’re trying to get across.

-When you sit down to create your landing page just ask yourself who’s going to look at your landing page; a real live human being or a creepy crawly internet spider.
+When you sit down to create your landing page just ask yourself who’s going to look at your landing page; a real human being or an internet spider.

 Who’s going to click on your CTA button, a breathing customer or a complex software; because if you design a landing page that’s as cluttered as the one below no customer of yours will have the time or the patience to go through it, understand it and then click on your CTA button.